Things to Do

 Beaches and Natural Wonders

-More than 60% of Vieques is covered by the Vieques National Wildlife Refuge, which includes several beaches, bays, mangrove forests, salt flats, and trails.
+More than 60% of Vieques is covered by the Vieques National Wildlife Refuge, including several beaches, bays, mangrove forests, salt flats, and trails.
 Spend the day hiking, bird-watching, beach-hopping, kayaking, sailing, diving, paddle boarding, or horseback riding, depending on your mood.

-Recognized in 2006 by the Guinness World Records as the brightest bioluminescent bay in the world, Mosquito Bay’s glow-in-the-dark phenomenon is due to an abundance of tiny dinoflagellates — about 1,000,000 to 2,100,000 microorganisms per gallon of water!
+In 2006, Mosquito Bay was recognized by the Guinness World Records as the brightest bioluminescent bay in the world.
+Its glow-in-the-dark phenomenon is due to an abundance of tiny dinoflagellates — about 1,000,000 to 2,100,000 microorganisms per gallon of water!
 The lack of light pollution further enhances this natural spectacle as you move through the bay by kayak or electric boat.

 Fortín Conde de Mirasol is a small fort that sits on a hill, providing a fantastic view of the mainland and nearby cays.
 Although never completed, this was the last fort built by the Spaniards in the Americas.
-It now houses an art and history museum, and hosts the Historic Archives along with a radio station.
-You can also visit the Punta Mulas Lighthouse and stroll through its museum about the history of the island.
+It now houses an art and history museum and hosts the Historic Archives along with a radio station.
+You can also visit the Punta Mulas Lighthouse and stroll through its museum about the island's history.

 Fresh seafood, farm-to-table fare, and traditional Puerto Rican cuisine are all awaiting you on Vieques.